benjaminion/upgrading-ethereum-book/src/book.md

 | `TERMINAL_BLOCK_HASH` | `Hash32()` |
 | `TERMINAL_BLOCK_HASH_ACTIVATION_EPOCH` | `FAR_FUTURE_EPOCH` |

-These values are not used in the main beacon chain specification, but are used in the Bellatrix [fork choice](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/fork-choice.md) to determine the handover from proof of work to proof of stake for the execution chain.
+These values are not used in the main beacon chain specification, but are used in the Bellatrix [fork choice](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/fork-choice.md) and [validator guide](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/bellatrix/validator.md) to determine the point of handover from proof of work to proof of stake for the execution chain.

-TODO - Bellatrix
+All previous upgrades to the Ethereum proof of work chain took place at a pre-defined block height.
+That approach was deemed to be insecure for the Merge due to the irreversible dynamics of the switch to proof of stake.
+The rationale is given in the Security Considerations section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675).

+> Using a pre-defined block number for the hardfork is unsafe in this context due to the PoS fork choice taking priority during the transition.
+>
+> An attacker may use a minority of hash power to build a malicious chain fork that would satisfy the block height requirement.
+Then the first PoS block may be maliciously proposed on top of the PoW block from this adversarial fork, becoming the head and subverting the security of the transition.
+>
+> To protect the network from this attack scenario, difficulty accumulated by the chain (total difficulty) is used to trigger the upgrade.

+Thus, the Bellatrix upgrade defined a terminal total difficulty (TTD) at which the Merge would take place.
+Each block on the Ethereum proof of work chain has a "difficulty" associated with it, which corresponds to the expected number of hashes it would take to mine it.
+The total difficulty is the monotonically increasing accumulated difficulty of all the blocks so far.

+The first block to exceed `TERMINAL_TOTAL_DIFFICULTY` was Ethereum block number [15537393](https://etherscan.io/block/15537393).
+That block thus became the last canonical block to be produced under proof of work.
+The [next execution payload](https://etherscan.io/block/15537394) was included in the beacon chain at slot [4700013](https://beaconcha.in/slot/4700013), which was produced at 06:42:59 UTC on September the 15th, 2022.

+`TERMINAL_BLOCK_HASH` and `TERMINAL_BLOCK_HASH_ACTIVATION_EPOCH` are present in case a need arose to manually select a particular proof of work fork to follow in case of trouble. `TERMINAL_BLOCK_HASH` would have been set in clients, by a manual override or a client update, to point to a specific proof of work block chosen by agreement to be the terminal block.
+In the event this functionality was not needed.

 ## Containers <!-- /part3/containers -->